 Skills for People created a short film to tell the story of Mindfulness for Life and to share how they involved people with a learning disability and/or autism.

 Since September 2015, Catalyst Stockton has managed a ‘Community Health Ambassadors’ (CHA) project in partnership with Hartlepool and Stockton-on-Tees Clinical Commissioning Group (CCG) to involve local people in the planning, development and commissioning of NHS health services across the area.

 They have supported over 35 volunteers representing a wide range of diverse communities to engage over 650 patients and over 50 organisations to spread NHS messages/campaigns and improve services using patient feedback – particularly from groups who have distinct needs.
 Covering a wide range of themes, public engagement methods have included focus groups, surveys, information stalls, consultation/engagement events, patient stories, activity groups, coffee mornings and peer support groups.

-In 2016 the CHA project was ‘Highly Commended’ at the NECS Awards for ‘Excellence in Public Involvement’ and this year they will be using the grant to share learning and promote the benefits of patient involvement.
+In 2016 the CHA project was ‘Highly Commended’ at the NECS Awards for ‘Excellence in Public Involvement’.
+With the grant, they produced a video and infographic to share learning and promote the benefits of patient involvement’.

 User Voice is an organisation led and run by people who have experienced the criminal justice system.

 The organisation runs Health Councils within prisons and probation services across the whole of England to harness the voice of offenders and ex-offenders to improve healthcare provision and access.
 Health Councils members work collaboratively with prisoners, patients and patient representatives to co-produce proposals to healthcare providers, commissioners and prison staff.
 Underpinned by innovative methods of engagement and research, User Voice will showcase their Health Councils approach and use its digital impact champions to cascade the learning.